ricardoseb/spring-ollama-chat/README.md

-# Spring AI - Analyzes pdf files and images
+# Spring AI - Analyzes pdf files and images for free and without limits

 This project demonstrates the integration of Spring AI with Ollama, utilizing the Llava model for AI-powered functionalities.